grantcolley/blazor-solution-setup/README.md

 > **_Note:_ Adding the `access_token` to outgoing requests in Blazor Server.**
 >
-> Unlike **Blazor WebAssemby** which has `AuthorizationMessageHandler`, **Blazor Server** doesn't have a message handler to add the `access_token` to outgoing requests.
+> Unlike **Blazor WebAssemby**, which has `AuthorizationMessageHandler`, **Blazor Server** doesn't have a built in message handler for adding a `access_token` to outgoing requests.
 >
 > The lifetime of a message handler is controlled by the `IHttpClientFactory`, which keeps it open for two minutes even, even if we register a custom message handler as *Transient*.
-Everything we inject into the message handler will be scoped to the message handler, rather than the HTTP request.
-This is why we can't inject into the custom message handler the HTTP scoped `TokenProvider` in order to add the `access_token` to outgoing requests.
+Everything we inject into a custom message handler will be *scoped* to the message handler, rather than *scoped* to the HTTP request.
+This is why we can't inject into the custom message handler the HTTP *scoped* `TokenProvider`, in order to add the `access_token` to outgoing requests.
 >
 > `IHttpClientFactory` does, however, manage the lifetime of message handlers seperately from instances of `HttpClient` that it creates.
-This allows us to inject an instance of `HttpClient` and the HTTP *scoped* `TokenProvider`, which has the `access_token`, into [WeatherForecastService](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/Services/WeatherForecastService.cs).
+We can inject an instance of `HttpClient` and the HTTP *scoped* `TokenProvider`, which has the `access_token`, into [WeatherForecastService](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/Services/WeatherForecastService.cs).
+We can then add the `access_token` to outgoing requests from within the [WeatherForecastService](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/Services/WeatherForecastService.cs).

 8.10.
 In the `Configure` method of [Startup](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/BlazorServerApp/Startup.cs) remove `app.UseMigrationsEndPoint();`